zhikangfan-jyd/toploansadviser/content/reviews/college-ave-loan.md

 <div class="title-box"><img src="/data/images/r-9.webp"/><h2 class="title">Who Is This Loan Good For?</h2></div>

-College Ave loans are best for students who want to start cutting down their debt while still in school.
+<a href="/best-parent-loan" target="_blank" rel="noopener noreferrer">College Ave loans are best for students</a> who want to start cutting down their debt while still in school.
 If you have an income source or you’re financially able to make payments while in school, College Ave will offer you several options to help you get the best out of your repayment plan.
 Choose between immediate payments, interest-only payments, and fixed $25 payments to make a dent in your college debt before graduation.

 <div class="title-box"><img src="/data/images/r-10.webp"/><h2 class="title">Customer Service</h2></div>